argv1/Booking-Prediction-EDA/Readme.md

 - Guest from Linz and Düsseldorf are very similar.
 - Adaboost is best suited for forecasting regular guests.
 - To identify solvent customers, a logistic regression with dummie variables turned out to deliver the best result.
+- Hotels should focus on win customer to book less via travel agency
+- Advertising ban does not have a negative impact on follow up bookings

 ### To-Do-List / Outlook
 - Adding additional information like: